 35% of buildings converted to LED — wow, that’s a lot of opportunities to save big on energy.
 This tells me that 65% of existing buildings have old lighting technology that should be updated to LED.
 If you want to attract new tenants or new employees, new lighting and lighting controls are really important to make a space feel updated and modern; rebates help pay for this!

-This means to take out old wattage guzzling, light flickering, non-dimming, noise humming, not much light emitting, barely on lighting to a more beautiful, controllable, brighter, quieter, and more efficient LED lighting system.
+This means taking out old wattage guzzling, light flickering, non-dimming, noise humming, not much light-emitting, barely on lighting to a more beautiful, controllable, brighter, quieter, and more efficient LED lighting system.